marisacasillas/chatterlab/DCC2022/Casillas-DevCommComp-Winter2022-Syllabus.md

 Tuesdays and Thursdays 14.00-15.20 Chicago time

-Office hours: Thursdays 15.30–16.30 in Rosenwald 318A or by appointment
+Office hours: Tuesdays 15.30–16.30 in Rosenwald 318A or by appointment

 **Instructor:** Marisa Casillas (mcasillas@uchicago.edu)